mozilla/app-validator/README.md

 python app-validator <path to app> [-o <output type>] [-v] [--boring] [--unlisted]
 ```

-The path to the XPI should point to an XPI file.
+The path to the app should point to a packaged app (.zip file) or a hosted app manifest URL.

 <dl>
     <dt>-o